mdbayzid2025/class-manage-server/README.md

 # Project Name

-This is a template project for backend development using Typescript, Node.js, Express, Mongoose, Bcrypt, JWT, NodeMailer, Multer, ESLint, and Prettier.
+S S Md.
+Bayzid This is a template project for backend development using Typescript, Node.js, Express, Mongoose, Bcrypt, JWT, NodeMailer, Multer, ESLint, and Prettier.
 The aim is to reduce setup time for new backend projects.

 ## Features